onurtoker/swb_radar/README.md

-myConstants.py has constant paramater values, myUSRP.py has low-level UHD calls and provides a layer of abstraction, and usrp_radar.py has is the main program.
+myConstants.py has constant paramater values, myUSRP.py has low-level UHD calls and provides a layer of abstraction, and usrp_radar.py is the main program.

 GNU radio + Octave implementation: